guhan-tofu/UAE_law_model/README.md

 ### Key Features:
 - **Fine-tuned Transformer Model:** A pre-trained language model (TinyLlama-1b) is fine-tuned on UAE legal texts.
+- **PEFT:** The model is quantized to 4-bit and using LoRA to train only about 28% of the model to reduce computational cost
 - **Legal Document Analysis:** The model is trained to handle large and complex legal documents, providing insights and answering queries.
 - **Customizable for Specific Law Categories:** The model can be adapted to analyze different types of laws (e.g., commercial, criminal, civil).